ShyeChern/react-template/README.md

 1. Clone this repo
 2. Run npm install
+3. Update .env variables _(use localhost instead of 127.0.0.1 for cookie testing)_
 3. Run npm start

 **_To create a production bundle, run `npm run build`_**\